hashicorp/terraform-provider-google/website/docs/r/cloud_run_service.html.markdown

 * `container_port` -
   (Optional)
   Port number the container listens on.
-This must be a valid port number, 0 < x < 65536.
+This must be a valid port number (between 1 and 65535).
+Defaults to "8080".

 <a name="nested_resources"></a>The `resources` block supports: